micromdm/micromdm/CONTRIBUTING.md

 Go is a bit different from other languages in its requirements for how it expects its programmers to organize Go code files in directories.
 First, Go expects you to choose a folder, called a workspace (you can name it anything you'd like).
 The path to this folder must always be set in the environment variable `GOPATH` (example: `export GOPATH=/Users/groob/code/go`).
 Your `GOPATH` must have thee subfolders: `bin`, `pkg`, and `src`.
 Any code you create must live inside the `src` folder.
 It's also helpful to add `$GOPATH/bin` to your environment's `PATH` as that is where `go install` will place go binaries that you build.
-This makes it so that binaries that are insalled can just be invoked by name rathan their full page.
+This makes it so that binaries that are insalled can just be invoked by name rather than their full page.

 Note: As of Go 1.8 the default `GOPATH` is set to `$HOME/go`.